How to Get Rid of Mosquitoes in the House

 If there are regularly mosquitoes in the house, check outside for anything that could hold water.
 These pests lay their eggs in pools of water outside the home.

 Remove anything unnecessary and drain the remaining containers as soon as possible after rain showers.
-Various outdoor items that collect water where these pests lay eggs are in:
+Various outdoor items that collect water where mosquitoes lay eggs are in:

 • Birdbaths